What is Distressed M&A?

 The role of the stalking horse bidder in Chapter 11 is to set the “floor” bid that must be exceeded by other buyers.

-Based on that starting point, the price can only go up due to the participation of the stalking horse and negotiated formal purchase agreement.
+Based on that starting point, the price can only go up due to the participation of the stalking horse and the negotiated formal purchase agreement.
 If a debtor files for bankruptcy with a stalking-horse bid and term sheet already on hand, this permits management to conduct the auction process quickly and with a confirmed purchaser already on deck.

 In conjunction with the Court’s approval of the stalking horse bidder and APA, the deadline date is then set for interested bidders to submit a “qualified bid” and partake in the auction.